 Following a motion to Council, an independent review of whistleblowing and organisational culture relevant to the raising of and responding to concerns of wrongdoing involving the Council, its members, officers and colleagues was commissioned.
-The process will help to determine whether or not we have a positive, open, safe and supportive whistleblowing and organisational culture in the Council - and what improvements we can make.
+The review concluded in December 2022 and an improvement plan was agreed by Council with regular reports on progress scrutinised by the Policy & Sustainability Committee.